Wolfgang Hilbig’s first collected volume of poetry, published by S. Fischer, was titled abwesenheit — in English absence.

 Opitz has made his findings available in the German literary magazine Neue Rundschau (Volume 132, No. 2, 2021).
 The issue is entirely devoted to Hilbig, and it is filled with correspondence between the writer and state bureaucrats enforcing “appropriate messaging” (to use an insidious term becoming all to common in the United States).

 All the poems in the book were written in the time period 1965 to 1977 before he was ushered out of East Germany to the West.
 Opitz uncovered clear evidence that not only did the East German state attempt to suppress his writing by refusing to publish him, but they also tried to prevent his writing from “escaping to the West” to publishers like S. Fischer.
-The deliberations went all the way to the Central Committee of the The Socialist Unity Party of Germany (the only political party in East Germany); of course his case was also worked by the Stasi.
+The deliberations went all the way to the Central Committee of the The Socialist Unity Party of Germany (the only political party in East Germany); his case was also worked by the Stasi.

 Originally published as “Wolfgang Hilbig – Werke – Gedichte”